Navigating Law Firm Transition Planning: A Comprehensive Approach

 Management and staff should be participants in the planning process since they have a stake in the outcome of the process.
 We have found that a firm’s management personnel often shares many of the concerns of younger partners, associates, and staff.
 Their awareness of the business continuity issues typically comes from their experience and direct input from the individual lawyers and other employees.

-Objective third party advice can enable a less risky communication process from not partner participants.
+Objective third-party advice can enable a less risky communication process from not partner participants.

 A typical transition planning process takes six months to a year to complete and involves an in-depth analysis of the following areas:

-• Work-Life timelines and capacity planning;
+• Work-life timelines and capacity planning;

 • Marketing and Business Development;